foxitsoftware/foxit-pdf-api-mcp-server/README.md

    - **User Setting**: Global configuration for all VS Code projects
    - **Workspace Setting**: Project-specific configuration

-6. When prompted, enter your Foxit Cloud API credentials The configuration will be saved as:
+6. When prompted, enter your Foxit Cloud API credentials.The configuration will be saved as:
 ```json
 {
     "version": "1.0",